Our 1994 Class C Motorhome Renovation (for under $500!)

 After we finished painting all of the walls and cabinets, I needed to return to work, so I left the construction to my husband (in retrospect, obviously a bad idea).

 All he needed to do was paint the table, put the cabinet doors back on, and lay the new laminate floor.
 I’d installed laminate before, so I knew it was easy enough for him to handle.
-We already ripped out the carpet and planned to the lay the boards directly over the linoleum that was in our living area.
+We had already ripped out the carpet and planned to lay the boards directly over the linoleum that was in our living area.

 We had argued endlessly about whether or not to paint the loft, and finally had agreed NOT to – but he painted it anyway!
 This is what I get for leaving Heath alone with our house.